franklinjtan/Exploratory-Data-Analysis-Netflix-Movie-Data/README.md

 # Exploratory Data Analysis: Netflix Movie Data
 * Created a set of analyses and data visualizations that explors whether Netflix movies are getting longer or shorter
 * Used matplotlib, pandas, seaborn to generate line charts, bar charts, histograms, box plots, scatterplots, and groupedby dataframes
+* **The data supports that there is no trend in the movies runtime.
+Line charts of Netflix movie durations by year show no indication of trending upward or downward.
+When filtering out netflix documentaries, children's movies, and stand-up comedies, we see no indication of any trends with the data points (black).**

 ## Screenshot of Line Plot and Scatter Plot Generated
 ![](/images/scatterplot-netflix.png)